-Trump defiant as Mueller charges Russians
+Russia FBI charges 'blather' - Lavrov

 - Who's who in Russia scandal?

-It also says those named in the indictment had visited the US posing as American citizens and had begun discussing how to affect the election as early as 2014.

-"By 2016, defendants and their co-conspirators used their fictitious online persons to interfere with the 2016 US presidential election," the indictment continues.
+"By 2016, defendants and their co-conspirators used their fictitious online persons to interfere with the 2016 US presidential election," the indictment says.

 "They engaged in operations primarily to communicate derogatory information about Hillary Clinton, to denigrate other candidates such as Ted Cruz and Marco Rubio, and to support Bernie Sanders and then-candidate Donald Trump."